-Every one of our certified teachers has received post-secondary education in music, education, or both.
+Every one of our certified teachers has received either post-secondary training in music & education, or an extensive body of professional industry experience.
 Our focus on teachers who are pursuing music education as a career, not just as part-time job, means that our students benefit from long-term thinking, true dedication to the craft of teaching, and the excellent schooling by some of Canada’s finest universities.

 Every year, hundreds of teachers apply to be a part of the Merriam experience, and fewer than 5% get accepted.
 Why so few?
 Well, training alone doesn’t make a great teacher, nor does excellent performance ability.
 To be a Merriam teacher, you must possess a unique blend of musicality, compassion, organization, long-term focus, and performance ability.
 Our teachers act as role models, facilitators, coaches, and most importantly, partners in you or your child’s success.